RonanMarrinan/Latin102Portfolio/translation2.md

 - Present active infinitive.
 CHECK SECOND PART!!!!!!

 3. sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense voice).
 Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here.
 - Feminine, accusative, singular, perfect passive participle.
+FINISH!!!!!!!!!!!

 4. Identify the form of sagittis.
 Why does Hyginus use this case?
 - Ablative, plural and feminine .
 Hyginus uses this case because it is the ablative of instrument.